ykim68ncstate/ST-554-Project1/README.md

 - Task 2: **David Pressley**
 - Task 3: **Hannah Shaw**

-Other group notes for this item:
+Other group notes for this item: Tasks were assigned based on individual interest.